SAMMISolutions/docs/doc_posts/_commands-twitch-misc/create-api-header.md

 | Box Name | Type | Description |
 |-------|--------|--------
-Login Name|String|The name of the channel to use for authentication in the API Header Save Variable As|String|Variable to save the result {:class='table table-primary'}
+Login Name | Dropdown |The name of the channel to use for authentication in the API Header Save Variable As|String|Variable to save the result {:class='table table-primary'}